: Etta Projects

 Sustainability and Cost-Effective Implementation

-By Bank-On-Rain Posted on Mon 17 Oct 2011, over 12 years ago
+By Bank-On-Rain Posted on Mon 17 Oct 2011, almost 13 years ago

 Welcome to the PWX application process.
 As you probably understand, the PWX philosophy differs significantly from most funding scenarios in that complete transparency is part of the process.
 Applications, budgets and status of projects funded within the network are posted and available for public viewing and we can all learn from each success or failure.
 This is a great model incorporating shared knowledge and experience of the group.